niklasbuschmann/contrast/Blogs/composition.md

 ## <span style="color: #89CFF0;">March of the clowns</span>

 My first multi-instrument piece made when I was 13.
 It was themed with clownery and tom foolery.
-I tried to use shorter notes and chromatic scales that resemble Entry of the Gladiators's chromatic descent, one of the most iconic pieces for circus music.
+I tried to use shorter notes and chromatic scales that resemble Entry of the Gladiators' chromatic melody, one of the most iconic pieces for circus music.

 <html>
 <body>